marbl/canu/documentation/source/index.rst

 Install
 =========
 The easiest way to get started is to download a `release <https://github.com/marbl/canu/releases>`_.
+If you encounter any issues, please report them using the `github issues <http://github.com/marbl/canu/issues>`_ page.

 Alternatively, you can also build the latest unreleased from github: